jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 How to create a dictionary with strings as keys
 ------------------------------------------------

-Dictionaries/Mappings are key, value pairs that represent data. ``values`` can be any of the :doc:`Data Structures </data structures>` including dictionaries
+Dictionaries/Mappings are key, value pairs that represent data. ``values`` can be any of the :doc:`data structures </data structures>` including dictionaries

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-first I add a file called ``test_dictionaries.py`` to the ``tests`` folder with the following import statements
+I add a file called ``test_dictionaries.py`` to the ``tests`` folder with the following import statements

 .. code-block:: python

    import unittest
    import dictionaries

-the terminal displays a :doc:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered
+the terminal displays a :doc:`ModuleNotFoundError`\  which I add it to the list of exceptions encountered

 .. code-block:: python